JOB TITLES AND JOB SERIES

 Court clerks may be assigned to work in courtrooms or back-office support units where they perform a variety of tasks, including calling the calendar, preparing written correspondence and examining court documents to ensure accuracy.

-Court Interpreters provide verbatim interpreting between English and another language in the courtroom and other settings.
-They also translate written documents.
+Court Interpreters provide spoken and sign language access by converting words and concepts expressed in the spoken English language into another language and vice versa in the courtroom and other settings.
+They also provide sight translation of documents.

 Court Reporters are responsible for the verbatim recording and transcribing of testimony in the courts.